ehibb/wad_8D_group_project/README.md

 # wad_8D_group_project

-## This project is for example and to be modified
+## Please develop card app in the dev branch, and merge it to the main branch after test passes

 1. This branch is created based on chapter3-8 of rango project, combined with css